seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 ### Conclusions

-BRAW is really just another proprietary camera format, which is to say, its value lives and dies in how far it reaches in terms of third-party software support.
+BRAW is really just another proprietary camera format, which is to say, it lives and dies by its third-party software support and how far that can reach.

-On set, the sensor is the same.
-The usual remarks about Blackmagic sensors apply.
+On set, the sensor is the same regardless of capture format.
+So the usual remarks about Blackmagic sensors apply.
 They don't hold up super well in low light, but they do perform remarkably better than their competitors' models at the same price point.

 BRAW capture isn't inherently better, but at least it (a) prevents further compression from the ProRes codec, (b) gives you options to change white balance and exposure, and (c) uses up far less data than ProRes.
 This makes it a fantastic choice from a cinematographer's perspective.

-From the perspective of post-production however, it's not the easiest choice Current support for BRAW makes working with BRAW OCN material a complex process.
+From the perspective of post-production however, it's not the easiest choice.
+Current support for BRAW makes working with BRAW OCN material a complex process.
 An offline editing workflow is still required in almost all cases.
 Developers appear to be moving in the right direction, however.

 It'll be interesting to see how the rest of post on *Tawaf* plays out, although I expect it to be pretty smooth at this point, considering how well BRAW material works inside Resolve.